Ariumaschi/proyecto-programacionIII/README.md

 ## Description

-MacMuVy is a React-based platform for exploring movies and series.
+MacMuvy is a React-based platform for exploring movies and series.
 The project provides a dynamic and interactive user interface that leverages the semi-public API from The Movie Database (TMDb) to fetch and display up-to-date information about movies and series.
 It is designed to offer a seamless user experience and is deployed on Vercel.

 ## Features